igocreate/igo/docs/guide/forms.md

 ## Custom Validation

-Igo allows for extensive customization in validation to cater to specific needs.
+Igo.js allows for extensive customization in validation to cater to specific needs.
 Add unique conditions, checks, and other validation rules within the `validate` method of your form class.

 ## Error Handling

-When Igo detects validation errors, it captures them for easy retrieval and user feedback.
+When Igo.js detects validation errors, it captures them for easy retrieval and user feedback.
 If there are validation errors, the `form.errors` property will be populated.

 ```javascript
 if (form.errors) {